mdzdmr/Trie-Data-Structure/README.md

 ## Introduction

-This assignment focuses on implementing a trie (pronounced "try") data structure in C. Tries are tree-like structures used for efficient storage and retrieval of strings, making them ideal for tasks such as autocomplete and spell checking.
+This program focuses on implementing a trie data structure in C. Tries are tree-like structures used for efficient storage and retrieval of strings, making them ideal for tasks such as autocomplete and spell checking.
 In this project, each node in the trie represents a character, and the path from the root to any leaf can represent a complete word.

 ## Objectives